caloni/journal/content/posts/flow/flow.md

 "To be distracted against one's will is the surest sign that one is not in control."

-"The autotelic self transforms potentially entropic experience into flow.
-Therefore the rules for developing such a self are simple, and they derive directly from the flow model.
-Briefly, they can be summarized as follows: 1.
-Setting goals.
-To be able to experience flow, one must have clear goals to strive for."

-"2.
-Becoming immersed in the activity.
-After choosing a system of action, a person with an autotelic personality grows deeply involved with whatever he is doing."

-"3.
-Paying attention to what is happening.
-Concentration leads to involvement, which can only be maintained by constant inputs of attention."

-"4.
-Learning to enjoy immediate experience.
-The outcome of having an autotelic self -- of learning to set goals, to develop skills, to be sensitive to feedback, to know how to concentrate and get involved -- is that one can enjoy life even when objective circumstances are brutish and nasty."
+"The outcome of having an autotelic self -- of learning to set goals, to develop skills, to be sensitive to feedback, to know how to concentrate and get involved -- is that one can enjoy life even when objective circumstances are brutish and nasty."

 "The mountaineer who decides to scale a difficult peak knows that he will be exhausted and endangered for most of the climb.
 But if he gives up too easily, his quest will be revealed as having little value.
 The same is true of all flow experiences: there is a mutual relationship between goals and the effort they require.
 Goals justify the effort they demand at the outset, but later it is the effort that justifies the goal."